 Field-hunting tip

-Look in metamorphic rocks, hydrothermal veins in basalt, and thermally metamorphosed limestone country — that is the host setting where tobermorite typically forms.
+Look in metamorphic rocks, hydrothermal veins in basalt, and thermally metamorphosed limestone country, the host setting where tobermorite typically forms.
 If you start seeing calcite, ettringite, portlandite in float, you are in the right ground.
 Field specimens usually show a platy crystals, fibrous, massive, or as coating habit, so train your eye for that shape before scanning the outcrop.